Invoiced/docs/accounting/quickbooks-online.md

 - Payments created in Invoiced will not post to Quickbooks Online if the payment has a date that is in a closed accounting period.

+- Voiding a credit note on Invoiced will not void the credit memo on QuickBooks.
+This is due to a technical limitation in the QuickBooks API.

 ## Troubleshooting

 When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** &rarr; **Accounting Sync**.
 Normally the error message will include the invoice # that failed and a detailed reason why it could not be synced.
 Oftentimes there is a manual action required on your end.